rmuslimov/browse-at-remote/readme.rst

 0.15.0
 ******
-Added new feature allowing customize how hosts are resolved by @ilmotta.
+Added new feature allowing customize how hosts are resolved by `@ilmotta`_.

 0.14.0